stackbuilders/tutorials/tutorials/haskell/mustache-templates/tutorial.md

 Initially we wanted to contribute to the existing `mustache` library, but then realized that changes we want to implement are too cardinal and we are better off writing our own package.

+One feature that is not supported by `stache` is lambdas.
+The feature is marked as optional in the spec and can be emulated via processing of parsed template representation.
+The decision to drop lambdas is intentional, for the sake of simplicity and better integration with Aeson.

 ## Compiling templates